arifkyi/Gauss-Seidel/README.md

 1.Decide which equations that need to be solved,  any variables will do as long as the total of Variables will entail the same total of the equations example, for the "x"  and "y"  variables that means we need two equations.

-2.Decide how many iterations , by chang this variable inside the script '$totaliterasi = 4' default is '4'.
+2.Decide how many iterations , by change this variable inside the script '$totaliterasi = 4' default is '4'.

 below are the example of four variables with four equations.